-WARNING Excess and improper loading of bow area forward of windshield may cause water influx, operating instability, and loss of control resulting in injury or death.
+Excess and improper loading of bow area forward of windshield may cause water influx, operating instability, and loss of control resulting in injury or death.

-Bow Capacity Limit - X persons or XXX lbs. person, gear and ballast (varies by model).
+Bow Capacity Limit - X persons or XXX lbs. person, gear and ballast.
 This is posted separately on your boat but still included in overall capacity.